wazuh/wazuh-kubernetes/instructions.md

 ### Step 3.2: Apply all manifests using kustomize

-We are using the overlay feature of kustomize two create two variants: `eks` and `local-env`, in this guide we're using `eks`.
-(For a deployment on a local environment check the guide on `local-environment.md`)
+We are using the overlay feature of kustomize to create two variants: `eks` and `local-env`, in this guide we're using `eks`.
+(For a deployment on a local environment check the guide on [local-environment.md](local-environment.md))

 You can adjust resources for the cluster on `envs/eks/`, you can tune cpu, memory as well as storage for persistent volumes of each of the cluster objects.